OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/experiments/03-servo-h-bridge.md

 ### Limits of PWM Motor Control

 DC motors rely on an applied voltage to run, and using PWM means the motor is actually being 'tapped' by a series of pulses.
 Sort of like pushing a box to make it move versus tapping it really quickly.
-There's a limit to how short each tap can be before the the motor won't have time to react to it - if you send out a duty cycle of less than about 15% at 50Hz, you'll see the motor would wiggle, but won't rotate at all.
+There's a limit to how short each tap can be before the the motor won't have time to react to it - if you send out a pulse that is 3ms or less (duty cycle of 15% or less at 50Hz), you'll see the motor would wiggle, but won't rotate at all.
 Another way to see this in action is to set the motor to about 30%, but set the frequency to 100Hz, the same thing should happen, since the actual pulses of 'high' voltage being sent to the motor is dropping below a certain timeframe.

+// TODO: rewrite the above so the main concept your're talking about is the pulse width in ms, then make comments on the duty cycle and frequency as a corollary

-Try out different outputs to the motor and see how it behaves.
+Try out different motor settings and see how it behaves.
 If you're testing a project with motors and want to slow it down to debug, keeping the limitations of PWM motor control in mind can save you a lot of time!

 Next time, we [write text to a screen](#maker-kit-oled-writing-text).